 Over the past decade we’ve seen a trend whereby airlines have added an incredible number of new ultra long haul flights.
 Admittedly the pandemic temporarily reversed that trend for a couple of years, given border restrictions and the decrease in business travel.

-It seems that we’re turning a corner when it comes to travel demand, and we’re starting to see airlines once again resume ultra long haul flights.
-Not only that, but in recent weeks we’ve even seen two new ultra long haul flights announced.
+We’ve now turned a corner when it comes to travel demand, and have seen airlines resume most ultra long haul flights.
+Not only that, but in the past year we’ve even seen several new ultra long haul routes revealed.

 In this post I wanted to summarize the world’s longest flights, what other ultra long haul flights might be on the horizon, and share why these are more practical than in the past.